 —Patricia Fulton-Lawrence, Program Educator

 “At Leviton’s annual health fair, a gentleman came by our booth and told us that his girlfriend discovered a lump in his lower chest area.
 Remembering what he read from our brochure that 1% of all breast cancer cases are men, and 20% of men who are diagnosed die, he chose not to ignore the lump.
-Thankfully the lump was benign; however a scan showed the early stages of pancreatic cancer.
+Thankfully the lump was Not harmful; not cancerous (referring to a cell or mass).; however a scan showed the early stages of pancreatic cancer.
 He was very grateful for what he learned at the wellness fair and said that the we played a significant role in his decision to seek medical attention.”

 —Laura Culhane, Program Educator

 “I have been fortunate to speak to many students while conducting breast health programs for the Maurer Foundation.
 One story that stuck out in my mind is when I spoke at Cardozo H.S. in Queens.
 After class, a student told me that his mom passed away from breast cancer the month before.
 He said he wished he had known more about the facts that were covered in the program so maybe he could have helped his mom make healthier choices.”